brettohland/ampersandsoftworks.com/content/posts/formatstyle-deep-dive.md

 ## Using Custom Locales

-Any object of struct that conforms to the `FormatStyle` protocol inherits the `.locale()` instance method that lets you set the locale for an individual `.formatted()` call:
+Any object or struct that conforms to the `FormatStyle` protocol inherits the `.locale()` instance method that lets you set the locale for an individual `.formatted()` call:

 ```Swift
 let thePast = Calendar(identifier: .gregorian).date(byAdding: .day, value: -14, to: Date())!